Wie is de Mol? Renaissance: Format

 Followed the same format as its Belgian predecessor, ten candidates were gathered to complete Assignments to earn money for the group pot.
 However, one of the ten is the titular Mole (de Mol), the one designated to sabotage the assignments and cause the group to earn the least amount of money for the winner's pot as possible.
 Every few days, players would take a 20-question multiple choice test about the identity of the Mole.
 Once the test is complete, the candidates await their results in an Execution ceremony.
 The candidate with the worst score is executed from the game, while in the event of the tie the candidate who completed their test the slowest is executed.
 The season plays out until there are three remaining candidates, where they must complete a final test (consisting of 40 questions).
 The candidate with the highest score, or who had completed their test the fastest in a tie, is declared the winner and receives the group's pot.

 The season took place in Tuscany, Italy.
 For the first time in Wie is de Mol's history, the ten candidates were returning players, from over the 20 seasons.
-Nine were given a second chance to successfully find the Mole and win the game, while the tenth was The Mole.
+Nine were given a second chance to successfully find the Mole and win the game, while the tenth became The Mole.
 The broadcast of the premiere on September 5, 2020 revealed that candidates ranging back from Season 6 in 2006 up until Season 20 in 2020 were brought back to play the game again.